 We have programs designed specifically for you.

 People with PTSD often resort to alcohol and other drugs as a coping mechanism.
 Often, the coping mechanism turns into an addiction.
 The VA reports that people who used drugs and alcohol before a PTSD diagnosis remained faithful users after.
-However, PTSD is a causational factor for a potential addiction.
+However, PTSD can cause addiction.

 The relationship between PTSD and addiction is clear.
 According to the VA, more than one in five veterans with PTSD have a substance use disorder and one out of three veterans who seek addiction treatment has PTSD.